codeplaysoftware/portBLAS/README.md

 export LD_LIBRARY_PATH=[path/to/AdaptiveCpp/install/lib/hipSYCL/llvm-to-backend:$LD_LIBRARY_PATH]
 ```

-*Note :*
+*Notes :*
-Some operator kernels are implemented using extensions / SYCL 2020 features not yet implemented
+- Some operator kernels are implemented using extensions / SYCL 2020 features not yet implemented
 in AdaptiveCpp and are not supported when portBLAS is built with it.
 These operators include
 `asum`, `nrm2`, `dot`, `sdsdot`, `rot`, `trsv`, `tbsv` and `tpsv`.
+- The default `omp` host CPU backend *(as well as its optimized variant `omp.accelerated`)* hasn't been
+not been fully integrated into the library and currently causes some tests to fail *(interleaved batched
+gemm in particular)*.
+It's thus advised to use the llvm/OpenCL generic flow when targetting CPUs.

 ### Installing portBLAS
 To install the portBLAS library (see `CMAKE_INSTALL_PREFIX` below)